RAshkettle/idiotcoder-blog/articles/defend.md

 ```

 This function is actually straightforward.
 It gets the location of the laser, determines the location of the entire length of the beam (like when it draws it).
 It then does a simple overlap test on each alien.
 The first alien to overlap the beam is hit.
 Mark the beam and the alien both as inactive.
+I had a LOT of trouble with aliens that had wrapped so I added an extra set of checks to account for that.
+It's far from elegant, but it works.

 To wire it all up, some changes to the Update function of `game_scene.go` are required.
 Formerly, we really just updated the player, then the aliens.
 Now we iterate the lasers for collisions and clean up any aliens that were destroyed.